TritonDataCenter/sdc-cloudapi/docs/index.md

-image       | String   | Image id; returns instances provisioned with that image state       | String   | The current state of the instance (e.g. running) memory      | Number   | The current size of the RAM deployed for the instance (in MiB) tombstone   | Number   | Include instances destroyed in the last N minutes limit       | Number   | Return a max of N instances; default is 1000 (which is also the maximum allowable result set size) offset      | Number   | Get a `limit` number of instances starting at this `offset` tag.$name   | String   | An arbitrary set of tags can be used for querying, assuming they are prefixed with "tag."
+image       | String   | Image id; returns instances provisioned with that image state       | String   | The current state of the instance (e.g. running) memory      | Number   | The current size of the RAM deployed for the instance (in MiB) tombstone   | Boolean  | Include destroyed and failed instances limit       | Number   | Return a max of N instances; default is 1000 (which is also the maximum allowable result set size) offset      | Number   | Get a `limit` number of instances starting at this `offset` tag.$name   | String   | An arbitrary set of tags can be used for querying, assuming they are prefixed with "tag."